PhilPalmer/lbf-hack-tutorial/README.md

 What is FlowCraft?
 Why use it?
 [See FlowCraft slides](https://slides.com/diogosilva-1/nextflow-workshop-2018-6#/)

-During this session you will learn how to build your own Fastqc FlowCraft component & GATK pipeline
+**Main outcome: During this session you will learn how to build your own Fastqc FlowCraft component & GATK pipeline**

 ### a) Installation